HackerN64/F3DEX3/README.md

   cases, slower vertex processing simply means less time spent waiting, and little to no change in total RSP time.
-- When the FIFO does not fill up, usually the RSP takes significantly less time during the frame compared to the RDP, so increased RSP time does not affect the overall framerate.
+- When the FIFO does not fill up, usually the RSP takes significantly less time during the frame compared to the RDP, so increased RSP time usually does not affect the overall framerate.

-Thus, you should always start with the base version of F3DEX3 in your game, and if the RSP never becomes the bottleneck, you can stick with that.
+As a result, you should always start with the base version of F3DEX3 in your romhack, and if the RSP never becomes the bottleneck, you can stick with that.

 However, if you have done extreme optimizations in your game to reduce RDP time (i.e. if you are Kaze Emanuar), it's possible for the RSP to sometimes become